-The escrow company makes sure that the terms and conditions of the agreement between the sellers and the buyers are met in preparation of the sale being finalized.
+The escrow company makes sure that the terms and conditions of the agreement between the seller and buyer are completed prior to the sale being finished.

-Closing on the property happens when the steps of the escrow are complete.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are taken.
-Title to the home is then transferred to you as new homeowner and correct title insurance is issued as outlined in the escrow policy.
+Upon finishing of all instructions of the escrow, closing can take place.
+All expenses like title insurance, inspections and real estate commissions are paid.
+Title to the home is then transferred to you as now current homeowner and appropriate title insurance is issued as noted in the escrow instructions.

-This is a simple outline of the escrow process.
-Your particular methods may be unique based on your lender and your escrow agent.
+This is a easy to understand guide about the escrow process.
+Your particular plan may be slightly different based on your lender and your escrow agent.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.